Masthead header

 #2 Bring your camera everywhere

 To capture great images you need to have your camera with you.
 People always ask me where I find the time to shoot.
 Honestly I shoot whatever is in front of me where ever I am going.
 Having a camera with me allowed me to capture the events of the March 11th Earthquake in Japan.
-You can see a full slide show HERE.
-Most of the great shots you take aren’t planned or set up.
+Most of the great shots you take aren't planned or set up.
 Events or situations unfold and you capture them.
 This principle goes for the rest of the photos you will see below.

 Having a camera allowed me to capture this woman checking the news about the earthquakes while on a break.